MalcolmSlaney/LoudnessModel/README.md

 **db_max**: The root-mean-square sound pressure level of a full-scale sinusoid, i.e. a sinusoid whose peak amplitude is 1 in Matlab.
 This allows calibration of absolute level.
 A range of 0 to 40 dB is considered quiet to very quiet, while 60 to 80 dB is generally described as noisy.
 A default value for this could be 50.

-**filename_filter**: The filename of the filter that specifies the transfer function through the outer and middle ear.
+**filter_filename**: The filename of the filter that specifies the transfer function through the outer and middle ear.
 Use ‘ff_32000.mat’ for free-field presentation, ‘df_32000.mat’ for diffuse-field presentation or ‘ed_32000.mat’ for middle-ear only (when the signal is picked up at the eardrum, or headphones with a “flat” frequency response at the eardrum are used).

-**output_path**:: optional path to an output folder.
-If not specified, a 'results' folder will be made to store both plots and the text files with results.

-**rate**: sampling rate of the signal, can be specified.
+**rate**: The sampling rate of the signal, can be specified.
 If providing your own array data for the signal, be sure to specify rate.

+**debug_plot**: Whether to produce a short-term versus long-term loudness plot.

+**debug_plot_filename**: Where to store the loudness plot, if **debug_plot** is True.

+**debug_summary_filename**: Where to store a textual summary of the loudness.

 ## III.
 OUTPUTS OF THE PROGRAM
 The function returns three vectors, each of them starting at t = 0 ms and having a step size of 1 ms. The first vector is the instantaneous loudness, the second is the short-term loudness, and the third is long-term loudness, all in sone.
-In addition, the program creates a text file in the subdirectory out, having the same filename as specified in filenameSound and the extension ‘.txt’.
+Optionally, the program creates a text file if the debug_summary_filename argument is not None.
 It contains seven columns, specifying the time in ms, instantaneous loudness, short-term loudness and long-term loudness in both sone and loudness level in phon.
-Finally, the program creates a Matplotlib figure with a black line representing instantaneous loudness, a blue line representing short-term loudness and a red line representing long-term loudness, as shown below:
+Optionally, the program creates a Matplotlib figure with a black line representing instantaneous loudness, a blue line representing short-term loudness and a red line representing long-term loudness, as shown below:

 **EXAMPLE** </br>

 ```
 filename_or_sound = 'synthesize_1khz_100ms'
 db_max = 50
-filename_filter = 'transfer functions/ff_32000.mat'
+filter_filename = 'transfer functions/ff_32000.mat'
-loudness, short_term_loudness, long_term_loudness = main_tv2018(filename_or_sound, db_max, filename_filter)
+loudness, short_term_loudness, long_term_loudness = main_tv2018(filename_or_sound, db_max, filter_filename, debug_plot=True, debug_plot_filename='results/synthesize_1khz_100ms_50dB_loudness_plot.png', debug_summary_filename='results/synthesize_1khz_100ms_50dB_calibration_level_TVL_2018.txt')
 ```

 Running the code above calculates loudness for the synthesized 1khz 100ms audio data.
 The signal is a 100-ms segment of a 1000-Hz tone with a level 10 dB below the full-scale level.
 If a full-scale sinusoid has a level of 50 dB SPL (as specified by the “50” in the example above), the signal in the example wav file would have a level of 40 dB SPL and the outputs show the loudness of a 1-kHz pure tone with a duration of 100 ms and a level of 40 dB SPL.
 To calculate the loudness of a 1-kHz pure tone with a duration of 100 ms and a level of X dB SPL, specify the full-scale level as X+10.

 **OUTPUTS:** </br>
-'results/synthesize_1khz_100ms_50dB_calibration_level_TVL_2018.txt' text file results. </br>
+With the arguments above the main_tv2018 function creates two files: a textual summary and a summary plot:

 [Download the generated text file here.](results/synthesize_1khz_100ms_50dB_calibration_level_TVL_2018.txt)

-'results/synthesize_1khz_100ms_50dB_loudness_plot':
 ![Loudness Plot](results/synthesize_1khz_100ms_50dB_loudness_plot.png)